-Covid 19 coronavirus: Positive case attended fitness class at Te Atatū primary school
+Covid 19 coronavirus: Positive case attended fitness class at West Auckland primary school

 The Ministry of Health told Samson there was no need for children or staff to be worried about the casual contact, she said.

-"The Board of Trustees and the Ministry of Education are happy with the procedures we have in place."
+"The board of trustees and the Ministry of Education are happy with the procedures we have in place."

 Nine new confirmed cases of Covid-19 were reported in the community today, all linked to the Auckland cluster.